|

 Born

-the Roman emperor Hadrian.
-His years in the palaces and halls
+to the Roman emperor Hadrian.
+His years in the palaces and

-of imperial government served him well when he set out to write
+halls of imperial government served him well when he set out

-this oftentimes eye-popping, tell-all account of the doings of
+to write this oftentimes eye-popping, tell-all account of

-we learn that Augustus was afraid of lightning and thunder and
+From Suetonius we learn that Augustus was afraid of lightning

-carried a piece of seal skin as protection against.
-Little is
+and thunder and carried a piece of seal skin as protection

-known about the life of Gaius Suetonius Tranquillis, but much
+against.
+Little is known about the life of Gaius Suetonius

 The